Like all sensors on an engine, an engine coolant temperature sensor (CTS or ECT) is critical for a motor to run properly.

 This is a guide for testing and replacing a temperature sensor if it is bad.

-A Bad Engine Coolant Temperature Sensor Symptoms
+Symptoms of a Bad Engine Coolant Temperature Sensor

 This is because the ECT controls when the fan turns on and off.

 A bad ECT can also cause an engine to rough idle, misfire, or run poorly.

 Other bad components can also cause the same symptoms so testing the sensor is the best way to see if it has failed.

 An ECT is a Thermistor that changes resistance depending on the temperature.